engineyard/ey-docs/pages/upgrading-to-ruby19.md

 ## Introduction

 Ruby 1.9 is version of MRI which brings substantial performance improvements.
-Engine Yard's version of Ruby 1.9 also has garage collection enabled which allows customization for your specific requirements.
+Engine Yard's version of Ruby 1.9 also has garbage collection enabled which allows customization for your specific requirements.

 ## Getting Started